The History of the First Congregational United Church of Christ, Eagle River, Wisconsin

 2012-2018 Mary Anne Biggs

-Over the past 120 years this church has been served by twenty-two pastors, dedicated members and friends.
+Over the past 120 years this church has been served by twenty-three pastors, dedicated members, and friends.
 Much has been accomplished by this congregation but the work is never done.
-The church will continue in the example set by its founders, pioneers, pastors and member through devotion, vision, faith and love.
+The church will continue to live by the example set by its founders, pioneers, pastors, and member through devotion, vision, faith, and love.

 Other Remembrances and Recollections of the Congregation

 Every summer the First Congregational United Church of Christ Sunday School held a picnic and those picnics were really something.
 It was practically a holiday with approximately half the town in attendance, regardless of their church affiliation.
 The Gerry Lumber Company donated the services of the “Eagle,” including a team and wagon to haul barrels of water, food, and ice to the picnic.
 This annual event was usually held on the north shore of Eagle Lake.
 Mr. Kinney would bring a fifty gallon cast iron kettle from which he would serve hot maple syrup.
 Some of the ladies baked biscuits on a large range brought along for that purpose.
 Everything was free!

 History of the Churches in Eagle River as told by Ed Drager in 1987 at the Centennial Celebration of the First Congregational United Church of Christ: